-- (a) Assuming that PARTITION is \mathcal{NP} -complete, prove that BIN PACK-ING is \mathcal{NP} -complete. - (b) Assuming that PARTITION is \mathcal{NP} -complete, prove that KNAPSACK is \mathcal{NP} -complete.

-17.12 Imagine that you have a problem P that you know is \mathcal{NP} -complete.
+- (a) Assuming that PARTITION is \mathcal{NP} -complete, prove that the decision form of BIN PACKING is \mathcal{NP} -complete. - (b) Assuming that PARTITION is \mathcal{NP} -complete, prove that KNAPSACK is \mathcal{NP} -complete. - 17.12 Imagine that you have a problem P that you know is \mathcal{NP} -complete.
 For this problem you have two algorithms to solve it.
 For each algorithm, some problem instances of P run in polynomial time and others run in exponential time (there are lots of heuristic-based algorithms for real \mathcal{NP} -complete problems with this behavior).
 You can't tell beforehand for any given problem instance whether it will run in polynomial or exponential time on either algorithm.
-However, you do know that for every problem instance, at least one of the two algorithms will solve it in polynomial time.
+However, you do know that for every problem instance, at least one of the two algorithms will solve it in polynomial time. - (a) What should you do? - (b) What is the running time of your solution? - (c) What does it say about the question of $\mathcal{P} = \mathcal{NP}$ if the conditions described in this problem existed? - 17.13 Here is another version of the knapsack problem, which we will call EXACT KNAPSACK.
+Given a set of items each with given integer size, and a knapsack of size integer k, is there a subset of the items which fits exactly within the knapsack?